warriorcat69/INST377_Project/README.md

 ### Application Installation

-To install the application, you must first have VSCode installed.
+To install the application, you must first

 ### Running the Application on a Server